The Purpose of Glucagon in Diabetes Treatment

 We understand how overwhelming diabetes treatment may feel at first.
 While health risks like hypoglycemia can be serious, a strong care team can help you stay on top of blood sugar monitoring and confidently manage your diabetes.

 Alto is more than just a pharmacy — we’re a partner in your diabetes care.
 We have a dedicated diabetes support team to ensure that you have everything you need to follow through on your individualized treatment plan.
-Learn more here or reach out at any time via text or phone at 1-800-874-5881 or in our app.
+Learn more here or reach out at any time by phone at 1-800-874-5881 or in-app secure messaging.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.